rht-labs/tech-exercise/docs/slides/content/event-storming.md

 #### Event Storming - How
-The Event Storming Key is specific set of coloured stickies...
+The Event Storming Key is specific set of colored sticky notes.